glenmount/torchline-pilgrim-bounty-1/README.md

 /samples/ — tiny public examples (no real inputs).

+License

+This repository is published under the Apache-2.0 License.

+Entrants should license their own bounty repos under MIT or Apache-2.0.

 Ethos

 Fast help, no spying.
 Labels‑in → cited action‑out.
 Prove what you did with receipts any auditor can replay.